Russet potato: Origin

 To improve the disease resistance of potatoes, Luther Burbank selected the potato that became known as the Russet Burbank.
-It was not patented because plants such as potatoes propagated from tubers were not granted patents in the United States.
+It was not patented because plants propagated from tubers, such as potatoes, were not granted patents in the United States.

 Use

 Restaurants such as McDonald's use russet potatoes for their size, which produce long pieces suitable for french fries.
 As of 2009, "McDonald's top tuber is the Russet Burbank".
 The russet Burbank is more expensive than other potatoes, as it consumes more water and takes longer to mature, while it also requires large amounts of pesticides.

 Varieties with high levels of starch, like russet potatoes, are well-suited to baking and mashing.